Autistic Burnout Recovery: Signs, Causes, and Strategies

 Co‑work or body‑double with a trusted friend for accountability and company

-Request workplace or school accommodations—flexible deadlines, sensory‑reduced spaces, scheduled breaks
+Request workplace or school accommodations, flexible deadlines, sensory‑reduced spaces, scheduled breaks

 Even one supportive connection can lighten the load and remind you that you’re not alone on this path.

 By honoring your body, finding safe spaces to unmask, and weaving sensory‑friendly tools into daily life, you can move from burnout toward healing.
+Your experience is valid, and worthy of care, just as you are.

 Disclaimer: This blog is for educational purposes only, is not a substitute for mental‑health treatment, and does not establish a therapist–client relationship.
 If you need personalized support, please consult a licensed mental‑health professional in your area.
 If you are in crisis, call or text 988 (U.S.) or your local emergency number.